pentaho-jrice/jrice-hadoop-apache/wiki/customize-environment.md

 Before firing up the VM for the first time, it would be helpful to customize a few things for your specific setup.

-You customize things by setting environment variables on your local machine.
-The environment variables are overrides.
-If you don't set, a default value will be chosen.
+You do this by setting environment variables on your local machine.

-For now, you should customize 1 or more syn folders.
-These are folders that are shared between your host desktop and your VM.

-Tell the VM where your git and maven folders are by setting the environment variables where "Try it?" column has a &#x1F538;.
+For now, set the env vars with &#x1F538; next to it.
+You are telling the VM where your git and maven folders are so they can sync

 Set the value to your current local folder foe each var.